Home of the Rangers Mural

 MASTER OF COUNSELING PSYCHOLOGY

-The Master of Counseling Psychology (MCP) degree is a 48-60 hour counseling program.
-Three tracks prepare students for careers as Licensed Professional Counselors (LPC), as Licensed Alcohol and Drug Counselors (LADC), or combination of both (dual-track).
-Coursework for the LADC track is 54 hours, and LPC and dual-tracks are 60 hours.
+Four tracks prepare students for careers as Licensed Professional Counselors (LPC), as Licensed Alcohol and Drug Counselors (LADC), a combination of both (dual-track), or non-licensed counseling professionals.
+Coursework for the non-licensed track is 48 hours, the LADC track is 54 hours, the LPC and dual-track options are 60 hours.

 Contact Taylor Randolph for specific information about the program requirements, the application/interview process, and other pertinent information.

 Besides the general requirements for admission to graduate study, students applying for admission to the MCP program are required to have had 18 credits in psychology.
 Students also must have taken and passed with a "C" or better an undergraduate statistics course and an undergraduate research course.
 Students who have not taken or received a "C" or better in these two courses may be accepted on a conditional basis, but they must complete a statistics and/or research course at Northwestern or at another accredited institution and receive a grade of "C" or better for formal admittance.
-These credits will not be counted as part of their graduate program.
+Undergraduate credits cannot be counted toward graduate degrees.

 In addition to meeting the general requirements for admission to the Northwestern graduate program, the MCP degree applicant must complete an application and interview process that includes: